elastos/Elastos.DittoBox.Server/docker/README.md

-# Elastos: ownCloud based Personal Cloud Drive Server
+# DittoBox Server Docker image

-This is the official Elastos Personal Cloud Drive Server image from the ownCloud community edition, it is built from ownCloud [server container](https://registry.hub.docker.com/u/owncloud/server/).
+This is the official DittoBox Server image from the ownCloud community edition, it is built from ownCloud [server container](https://registry.hub.docker.com/u/owncloud/server/).
 This image is designed to work with a data volume in the host filesystem.

 ## Volumes